-Both of my parents are Southern, so I grew up eating fried green tomatoes as far back as I can remember.
+Both of my parents are Southern, so I grew up eating this fried green tomatoes recipe as far back as I can remember.
 (It will rival fried green tomatoes recipe Paula Deen, so bring it!)

 Fried green tomatoes are firmer and more acidic than regular, ripe, red tomatoes.
 But, it’s that texture and taste that holds up really well when you fry them up.